Topia99/FridgeFriend-362Project/README.md

 # FridgeFriend-362Project
-Fridge Friend is an application that helps people to manage food in their refrigerator, providing services such as inventory list, expiry date reminder, and food reorder.
+Fridge Friend is an web&mobile application that helps people to manage food in their refrigerator, providing services such as inventory list, expiry date reminder, and food reorder.